-The insurer has addiction treatment centers for addiction cases and dual diagnoses, as well as designated providers which limit the rehab centers you can choose at the lowest available co-payment.
+The insurer has addiction treatment facilities for substance abuse cases and dual diagnoses, as well as designated providers which limit the alcohol rehab centers you can choose at the lowest available co-payment.

 Insurance plans only cover what is deemed medically necessary by your physician.
-While detox, outpatient treatment programs, and standard inpatient treatment are all typically covered under this premise, luxury treatment is generally not.
+While detox, outpatient treatment programs, and standard inpatient rehab are all typically covered under this premise, luxury treatment is generally not.

 Luxury treatment programs feel more like a resort and offer many upscale amenities and services, such as spa treatment, massage therapy, swimming pools, saunas, gourmet meals, and more.
 It is likely that you’ll have to pay far more out-of-pocket for a program like that.
 On the other hand, private treatment programs, which may have more services to offer than publicly funded programs, are at least partially covered in almost all cases.

 One of the world’s highest treatment center recovery success rates is an executive treatment program.
 This does not mean that mixing with the rich and famous is going to spark a brighter recovery, but for those in high powered careers, this form of treatment takes care of the crucial sociological aspects that underpin a successful rehabilitation during the first six months of recovery.